Advanced Graph and Sequence Neural Networks for Molecular Property Prediction and Drug Discovery: Results

 \subsection{MoleculeNet benchmarks for molecular property prediction}

-With two successful applications on drug discovery, we further explore MoleculeKit on a wider range of molecular property prediction tasks.
-Particularly, we apply MoleculeKit on MoleculeNet benchmarks~\cite{wu2018moleculenet} for molecular property prediction.
+With two successful applications on drug discovery, we further explore AdvProp on a wider range of molecular property prediction tasks.
+Particularly, we apply AdvProp on MoleculeNet benchmarks~\cite{wu2018moleculenet} for molecular property prediction.

 We perform experiments on 14 datasets of MoleculeNet benchmarks, focusing on various molecular properties in the field of quantum mechanics, physical chemistry, biophysics and physiology (Fig.~\ref{fig:molnet_ens}a).
 These properties can be either binary labels, like those in drug discovery, or continuous values.
 Correspondingly, they are formulated as binary classification tasks or regression tasks.
 Typically, binary classification tasks are evaluated by PRC-AUC or ROC-AUC, while regression tasks are evaluated by MAE or RMSE (Section~\ref{subsec: metrics}).
 In order to serve as benchmarks and enable fair comparisons, Wu et al.~\cite{wu2018moleculenet} provide the split and evaluation methods for all the datasets.
 We report these key details of datasets in Supplementary Table~1.
 Further information can be found in Wu et al.~\cite{wu2018moleculenet}.